batman00723/Arvya-Meeting-Analyser/README.md

 # AI Receptionist — Conversational AI Workflow for Dental Clinics

-AI Receptionist is a stateful conversational AI system built to automate dental clinic front-desk operations through WhatsApp.
+AI Receptionist is a stateful conversational AI system built to automate front-desk operations at dental clinics via WhatsApp.

 The system handles: